Frequently Asked Questions

 6. Do I need a referral to start therapy?

-In most cases, no referral is needed; however, some insurance providers may require a referral or require a pre-authorization.
-I strongly recommend checking with your insurance carrier to determine your benefits and eligibility before scheduling your evaluation.
+In most cases, no referral is needed; however, many insurance companies require a referral with a letter of medical necessity from your doctor, and/or a pre-authorization.
+I strongly recommend checking with your insurance carrier to determine your benefits and eligibility before scheduling your evaluation so that you understand what your out-of-pocket expenses will be.

 7. Do you accept insurance?

-I am an out-of-network provider and offer private-pay options.
+I am an out-of-network provider and accept private-pay, including cash, check, and HSA/FSA reimbursements via checks.
 Since the landscape of insurance has changed drastically over the last several years, most people default to using their HSA or FSA to pay for services.
-I’m more than happy to help you understand your coverage and provide necessary documentation for out-of-network and/or HSA reimbursement.
+I’m more than happy to help you understand your coverage and provide the necessary documentation for submitting out-of-network claims or HSA/FSA reimbursement.
+Keeping you family’s budget in mind, I do offer a few options such as shorter sessions or monthly consultations providing a tailored home program to foster skill development at home.

 8. How do I get started?

 After calling your insurance carrier to determine coverage, limits, exclusions, etc., reach out to schedule an initial consultation or evaluation.
-I’ll walk you through the next steps and answer any questions along the way!
+I’ll walk you through the next steps and answer any questions you may have along the way!

 9. What should I expect from therapy?

 Therapy is goal-oriented and collaborative.
-Sessions are fun, engaging, and tailored to each client’s needs.
-I also provide weekly (or monthly) strategies, activities, and exercises to facilitate carryover at home.
+Sessions are fun, engaging, and specific to each client’s needs.
+I always provide weekly (or monthly) strategies, activities, and exercises to facilitate carryover at home.
+The more you are able to practice skills at home often times leads to faster outcomes.

 10. Can parents or caregivers sit in on sessions?